AlwaysBCoding/poketools/NOTES.md

 ## TODO
+  - implement status conditions

+  - implement secondary effects of moves being able to create status conditions

+  - implement prankster thunder wave failing against a dark type and the general idea of moves failing.

   - train the AI against another AI that's trying to win instead of just random moves
     - or at least just trying to do damage